MimiBambino/DataScience/README.md

 > If we look at the data as a sample of rainy days and clear days, the sample size is actually 10 for the rainy days and 20 for the clear days.
 The Mann-Whitney U-test requires a sample size of at least 20 and, therefore, we should not use the Mann-Whitney U-test for this data because the sample of rainy days is not large enough.

 > It would be nice to have data regarding demographics of subway riders.
 What proportion of subway riders are tourists, how many people are monthly passholders, what are the occupations of the riders, how many riders own vehicles, and whether they are recreational riders or commuters.
 The proportion of tourists in May and the proportion of recreational riders are important because, when it rains, recreational riders may choose to just stay indoors, thereby reducing ridership overall.
-But commuters may be more likely to ride.
+But commuters may be more likely to ride when it rains.

 > If data from other months was included we should broaden the hypothesis to precipitation as opposed to rain because several months of the year it will not rain, but snow.
 This information should be captured in the precipitation variable.